 The City of Montreal urban parks offer a rather large number of characteristics in each of our urban environments.
-Very pleasant and very urban parks and squares of all sizes opened in public spaces in most if not in all our neighborhoods.
+Very pleasant and very urban parks, urban squares and urban spaces of all sizes opened to the public found in most if not in all our neighborhoods.

 The Mount-Royal Park is one if not the most characteristic element of the City of Montreal.
 In 1873, the City acquired several acres of private land and, in 1874, Frederic Law Olmsted, a landscape architect imagined a natural park on the Mount Royal.

 Inaugurated in 1876, the scenic beauty and tranquility of the Mount Royal Park located in the heart of our city attracts millions of visitors every year.
 Thanks to Frederick Olmsted (1822-1903) and to his planning principles, the Mount Royal is still central to our city and to our pride.